juppia/NeuralNetwork/README.md

 # NeuralNetwork
-A simple neural network that is written in C++
+A simple neural network written in C++

 ## Compiling
 ```Compiling